IBM/watson-discovery-news/README.md

 4. The Watson Discovery Service queries the Watson News Collection.
 5. The Watson Discovery Service sends news articles to the RSS Reader.
 6. The Watson Discovery Service responds to Slack search requests.

-## With Watson

-Want to take your Watson app to the next level?
-Looking to leverage Watson Brand assets?
-Join the [With Watson](https://www.ibm.com/watson/with-watson) program which provides exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.

 # Included components